webpack-contrib/terser-webpack-plugin/README.md

 ### [`swc`](https://github.com/swc-project/swc)

-[`swc`](https://github.com/swc-project/swc) is a super-fast compiler written in rust; producing widely-supported javascript from modern standards and typescript.
+[`swc`](https://github.com/swc-project/swc) is a super-fast compiler written in `Rust`, producing widely supported JavaScript from modern standards and TypeScript.

 > **Warning**
 >
-> the `extractComments` option is not supported and all comments will be removed by default, it will be fixed in future
+> The `extractComments` option is not supported, and all comments will be removed by default.
+This will be fixed in future

 **webpack.config.js**